-3.2.2 Suitability of Geophysical Data
+3.2.2 Suitablility of Geophysical Data

 It is understood that the client requested early delivery of CBRA before the full geophysical survey data and reports are/were available therefore, they were not used in this project.
-The geophysical data provided for this study is mixture of suitable and not usable;
+Therefore, the geophysical data provided for this study is mixture of suitable and not usable;

 Seabed features were provided in the form of a shapefiles that were of medium quality highlighting some of the seabed features present.
-Similarly, Surficial deposits and SBP Isopach's were deemed of good quality and were useable for this project.
+Similarly, surficial deposits and SBP isopach's were deemed of good quality and were useable for this project.
 However, SSS mosaics were not provided and the RAW SBP was unusable with no TIFS provided.

-The final Geophysical survey report was not provided
+The final geophysical survey report was not provided